The Online Data Filter for the KM3NeT Neutrino Telescopes: Introduction

 The interaction of a neutrino, the passage of a muon or other signals of interest are referred to as events.
 The primary task of the online data filter is to detect the wanted events and to reject the background due to decays of radioactive elements in the sea water and bioluminescence.
-An overview of the data processing system is presented in section \ref{Data processing} and the top\nobreakdashes-level specifications are summarised in section \ref{Specifications}.
-The key features and the performance of the online data filter are presented in sections \ref{Data filter} and \ref{Performance}, respectively.
-The conclusions are summarised in section \ref{Conclusions}.
+An overview of the data processing system is presented in section \ref{Data processing}, covering the offshore data acquisition, the data transmission, the on shore data processing and the data recording.
+The definitions of the various types of data that are recorded are introduced in this section.
+The top\nobreakdashes-level specifications are summarised in section \ref{Specifications}.
+The event signatures and the main algorithm are presented in section \ref{Data filter}.
+The performance of the online data filter is assessed in section \ref{Performance} and the conclusions are summarised in section \ref{Conclusions}.